Red River Rivalry: 2009–2014

-In 2012, the 107th meeting of the Longhorns and Sooners, Oklahoma narrowly edged Texas 63 – 21.
-It appeared that the game would have a very different feel than the 2011 meeting after OU scored its first touchdown and Quandre Diggs of Texas recovered a blocked PAT and ran the distance of the field to score a 2-point conversion.
-This game had moments that will add to the history of this rivalry: Texas' Damien Williams broke free for a 95-yard touchdown run for the longest rush in Red River Rivalry history.
+In 2012, the 107th meeting of the Longhorns and Sooners, Oklahoma routed Texas 63–21.
+It appeared that the game would have a very different feel than the 2011 meeting after OU scored its first touchdown and Quandre Diggs of Texas recovered a blocked PAT, running the distance of the field to score a 2-point conversion.
+This game had moments that will add to the history of this rivalry: Oklahoma's Damien Williams broke free for a 95-yard touchdown run for the longest rush in Red River Rivalry history.
 Trey Millard had a 73-yard reception, the longest pass play by an OU player in Red River Rivalry history, surpassing Buddy Leake's 65-yarder in 1953.
-The Sooners lead the Longhorns most of this game, and Oklahoma ended up with a 677–289 advantage in total yardage and it is third 60+ point Red River scoring effort in Bob Stoops' tenure.
+The Sooners lead the Longhorns most of this game, and Oklahoma ended up with a 677–289 advantage in total yardage.
+The game was the third 60+ point Red River scoring effort in Bob Stoops' tenure.

 In 2013, Texas came onto the field in Dallas with head coach Mack Brown on the hot seat.
 Former Longhorn great Earl Campbell had publicly stated two weeks earlier that Mack Brown was "too old" to continue coaching.
 Brown's players rallied behind their beleaguered coach, however, and Texas won the Red River Rivalry game for the first time since 2009.
 Texas walked in as major underdogs, in part due to a 1–2 start with an upset loss at BYU and a loss to No. 25 Ole Miss.
 The game was notable in part because a defensive lineman from each team scored a touchdown on an interception return.
-In addition, Colt McCoy's brother Case lead the Longhorns to victory, becoming the first quarterback to lead the team to victory since his brother accomplished this feat in 2009.
+In addition, Colt McCoy's brother Case led the Longhorns to victory, becoming the first quarterback to lead the team to victory since his brother in 2009.